 Instructions

-- In a medium-sized saucepan, brown the butter over medium-low heat.
-Once butter is browned, remove the saucepan from heat and stir in the chocolate chips until completely melted and smooth.
+- In a medium-sized saucepan, brown 1/2 cup butter over medium-low heat.
+Once butter is browned, remove the saucepan from heat and stir in 1 cup semi sweet chocolate chips until completely melted and smooth.
 Set aside on a wire cooling rack to cool for 10-15 minutes.

-- Preheat oven to 350f and prepare a 9x9 inch baking dish by lining with tin foil or parchment paper and spraying with cooking oil or greasing lightly.
+- Preheat oven to 350f and prepare a 9×9 inch baking dish by lining with tin foil or parchment paper and spraying with cooking oil or greasing lightly.

-- Add the sourdough discard and beat again at high speed for 2 minutes.
+- Add 1/2 cup of sourdough discard and beat again at high speed for 2 minutes, then without turning off the mixer, pour the chocolate mixture slowly down the side of the mixing bowl.

-- Combine the flour, cocoa powder, and salt in a small bowl, and stir to combine.
+- Combine 1 cup all purpose flour, 1/2 cup cocoa powder, and 1 teaspoon coarse kosher salt in a small bowl, and stir to combine.

 - Fold the flour mixture into the wet ingredients with a spatula.
 Stir only until completely mixed, avoid overmixing.